verifyica-team/pipeliner/README.md

 #### Maven & Gradle

-Maven and Gradle ***can*** and ***are*** useful in development environment ... but configuration of those tools requires you know and understand them.
+Maven and Gradle ***can*** and ***are*** useful in development environment ... but usage and configuration of those tools requires a good knowledge of the specific tool.

 #### Bash

 A common go to is to use a Bash script/scripts ... they have there place.

 Implementing logging, exit code checking, etc. is commonly implemented incorrectly.

 #### Pipeliner